 The District, and each individual who represents the District, shall provide access to its services, classes, and programs without regard to ethnic group identification, national origin, religion, age, sex, gender identity and expression, race, color, medical condition, ancestry, sexual orientation, marital status, physical or mental disability, pregnancy, or because he or she is perceived to have one or more of the foregoing characteristics.

 Sierra College offers both Associate in Arts and Associate in Science degrees, as well as Certificates of Achievement and Skills Certificates.
-56 degrees in 26 programs are offered in the Career & Technical Education portion of Sierra College.
-Fifty-six certificates are offered (18 units minimum) and ten Skills certificates (less than 18 units).
+36 degrees in 24 programs are offered in the Career & Technical Education portion of Sierra College.
+Forty Certificates of Achievement are offered (18 units minimum) and thirty-six Skills Certificates (less than 18 units).

 CTE programs prepare students for entry into the workforce in their specific fields.
 Students finish their programs here with a wide range of knowledge: theoretical, hands-on, applied and experiential.
 Many of our students have had direct experience in their field either through previous work history or through our extensive Internship Program.
 Our Advisory Boards and faculty constantly reassess and adjust their classes to identify and teach the essential skills and knowledge demanded by these industries.